 You and Dad went back to sleep.
 I laid on the hide-a-bed and prayed.
 I’m sure I bargained with God for hours.
 I begged Him to take me instead.
 Every parent would.
 I don’t think anyone in your family slept well that night.

 At 2:01pm a surgical tech came in to get you.
-We weren't ready.
-We never would be.
+We weren't ready and never would be.
 You weren’t ripped out of my arms, but it felt like you were.
 I will never be able to fully describe this moment because I cannot get back to it.
 Either my brain chose to protect itself or God wiped it away because handing you to a total stranger who was either going to save you or watch you die is something I still can’t wrap my mind around.
 In that moment your dad and I broke.
 Each of us lost in our own version of hell.

 Dad, Nana, Papa Ben, Grandma, Meemaw, Beebaw, and I sat in the waiting room anxiously awaiting even the smallest update.
 The nurse who was given this task was our lifeline.
 She gave us the hardest news after you were through it.
 Your hepatic artery was hit and you nearly bled out on the table.
-You were seconds from death.
 The surgeon, Dr. Conner, used a microscopic needle and thread to sew it back up.
 We were told your tumor looked to be cancerous and was the size of a large lemon or a small orange.
 You would lose the entire right lobe.
 Up until this week we weren’t even aware that it was capable of regenerating itself.
 Before you were taken away time moved at warped speed.
 After it was excruciatingly slow.
 Tensions were very high.
 The endless hours were broken up by various visitors throughout the day.
 My teacher and principal from my school came to pray with us.
 I remember her asking how we were handling all of it.
 My response was that I didn’t realize we had a choice.
 Grandma’s pastor came up to pray with us.
 We were so touched by this.
 Family members and friends arrived in droves.
 Their presence meant the world to us.

 Still the hands of the clock seemed reluctant to move.
 Finally at 10:30pm Dr. Conner came out to tell us that you survived the surgery.
 He explained in great detail everything they did, but nothing would ever prepare us for what we were about to see.
 When we were allowed in your ICU room you were in a diaper, uncovered.
 Your little body was so swollen you weren’t recognizable.
 A ventilator was breathing for you.
 Your angry red incision ran from your back and across your abdomen.
 Only staples held you together now.
 There were two drainage tubes on either side of your belly button.
 Your wrists were both cut down to your arteries to obtain easier access and those were stitched up.
 Another line (we would learn was a broviac) came out of your chest.
 You also had stitches here and in your neck where it was inserted.
 There were too many wires to make any sense of them.
 Our perfect baby from hours earlier looked like he had been butchered.
 You essentially were.
 Dad filmed a minute or two until I asked him to stop.
 You began to wake up.
 I will never forget the look in your eyes.
 You made a soundless cry that could only come from an unholy pain we could never know or understand.
 What was obvious to both of us was that you needed comforting and we were woefully useless.
 I remember worrying that you were cold and wondered why they didn't put a blanket over you.
 I tried to touch your hair and whisper reassurances in your tiny ears, but was shushed by the nurse.
 We were told not to touch or talk to you.
 Looking back I always wished we had told that nurse just where she could stick her orders.
 The ICU didn’t allow parents to stay so we spent our first night away from you.
 Dad and I went to the Ronald McDonald House.
 It was late.
 We had the game room to ourselves.
 We put your tape on and watched your smiling self in your swing for hours.
 It comforted both of us immensely.
 At least until the last two minutes.
 Our little bubble of make believe burst.
 Sobered up, we went to bed at least grateful that God brought you through the day.
 We succumbed to the exhaustion and got a few hours of sleep.